 Use of Retread Tyres

 In response to the Government's initiative on waste reduction and environmental protection, retread tyres are used on the departmental vehicle fleet whenever possible.
-The current ratio on brand-new tyres to retread tyres is 1:0.17.
-We plan to increase the ratio to 1:0.5 in the future.
+The current ratio on brand-new tyres to retread tyres is 1:0.39.